TatevKaren/Naturalclar/README.md

 ### Hey there
-I'm **Tatev Karen Aslanyan**, Data Scientist and Quantitative Analyst with strong background in Mathematics, Statistics, and Econometrics.
-I completed Master in Science at Erasmus University Rotterdam, with majors in Ecomometrics and Management Sciences and Bacherlor in Science at Tilburg University with majors in Ecomometrics and Operational Research. <br>
+I'm **TK Aslanyan**,Full Stack Data Scientis with strong background in Mathematics, Statistics, and Econometrics.
+I completed Master in Science, with majors in Ecomometrics and Management Sciences and Bacherlor in Science with majors in Ecomometrics and Operational Research. <br>
 Check out my<a href="https://github.com/TatevKaren/TatevKaren-data-science-portfolio"> Data Science Portfolio</a> consisting of my **Case Studies** with **Codes**, **Papers**, **Blogs**, and **Videos** in the field of:

 - **Data Science (ML)** <a href="https://github.com/TatevKaren/data-science-popular-algorithms"> -> <a>
-- **Software Engineering** <a href= "https://github.com/TatevKaren/DataStructuresAlgorithmsCourse"> -> <a>
+- **Data Structures & Algorithms** <a href= "https://github.com/TatevKaren/DataStructuresAlgorithmsCourse"> -> <a>
 - **Deep Learning** <a href="https://github.com/TatevKaren/recurrent-neural-network-pricing-model"> -> <a>
 - **Mathematics** <a href="https://github.com/TatevKaren/mathematics-statistics-for-data-science"> -> <a>
 - **Statistics** <a href="https://github.com/TatevKaren/mathematics-statistics-for-data-science/blob/main/Deriving%20Expectation%20and%20Variances%20of%20Densities/README.MD"> -> <a>